-Independent farmers, ranchers and fishermen based in Northern California (north of Sacramento), Oregon, Washington, or Alaska are invited to apply.
-Access to the internet is required to participate.
-Special support may be available for applicants of color and enrolled tribal members, details below.
-Successful applicants will be for-profit businesses (we’re not currently supporting co-op or nonprofit entities), who meet the following selection criteria:
+Independent farmers, ranchers, and fishers based in Northern California, Oregon, Washington, or Alaska are invited to apply.
+Access to the internet, a computer and a webcam with microphone are required to participate.
+Scholarships may be available for applicants whose only barrier to participation is regarding access to technology.
+Successful applicants will be for-profit businesses (we’re not currently supporting co-op or nonprofit entities) who meet the following selection criteria:

-- Owner/founder/manager(s) available and committed to actively participate in accelerator activities, including attending webinars and in-person convenings, doing offline work as assigned, and responding to program-related communications and/or
+- Owner/founder/manager(s) available and committed to actively participate in accelerator activities, including attending weekly virtual trainings, webinars, doing offline work as assigned, responding to program-related communications, filling out evaluations, etc.

-- Demonstrated commitment to community, by paying employees fairly, building soil health, stewarding water resources, fostering healthy ecosystems, using restorative production and harvesting practices, or other means of building healthy communities.
+- Demonstrated commitment to building soil health, stewarding water resources, fostering healthy ecosystems, using restorative production and harvesting practices, or other means of building healthy communities.

 Preference may be given to producers and harvesters who:

-- Are located in a remote/rural community with a population(s) of less than 25,000; or
+- Are located in a remote/rural community with a population(s) of less than 25,000

 - Produce a value-added product from a raw commodity they are growing/raising/harvesting

 Thanks to support from the USDA and several generous partners, this training is priced to be affordable and accessible for small and mid-sized independent operators.
-Applications are free, and if accepted into the program (see eligibility and selection criteria below), participants pay a one-time $250 registration fee for all course materials and content.
-In addition, participants are responsible for their own travel and expenses to attend two in-person gatherings per year.
-Limited scholarship funding is available to help offset travel costs if necessary.
+Applications are free, and if accepted into the program (see eligibility and selection criteria above), participants pay a one-time registration fee on a sliding scale, between $250-500, for all course materials and content.

 Ecotrust works with Poppy Davis of C2C Consulting to implement key trainings in the accelerator program.
-Other program partners include: Northwest Farm Credit Services, Oregon Department of Agriculture, Craft 3, SnoTemp, Grizzlie’s Brand, King Conservation District, Oregon Manufacturing Extension Partnership, United States Department of Agriculture, National Resource Conservation Service, Nancy’s Yogurt, Grady Britton, New Seasons Market, Iroquois Valley Farmland REIT, Steward Capital, Red Duck Foods, Cattail Creek Lamb, the #noregrets initiative, and the Northwest Food Buyer’s Alliance.
+Other program partners include: Northwest Farm Credit Services, Oregon Department of Agriculture, Craft 3, Rosy, Davis Wright Tremaine, SnoTemp, Grizzlie’s Brand, King Conservation District, Oregon Manufacturing Extension Partnership, United States Department of Agriculture, National Resource Conservation Service, Nancy’s Yogurt, Grady Britton, New Seasons Market, Iroquois Valley Farmland REIT, Steward Capital, Red Duck Foods, Cattail Creek Lamb, the #noregrets initiative, Oregon Tilth, and more.